mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week0.md

 1. Click Variables on left hand pane.
 1. Scroll down to Workspace variables.
 1. Open another browser tab and login to your [Gitpod account](https://gitpod.io/login/).
 1. Go to Gitpod, User settings, then click [Variables](https://gitpod.io/user/variables).
-Here are the AWS credentials we added to our Gitpod account previously.
+Here are the Azure credentials we added to our Gitpod account previously.
 We will copy them for here to the Terraform Cloud workspace.
 1. Go back onto the Terraform Cloud 'terra-home-1' workspace browser tab.
 1. Click + Add variable.
 1. Choose the variable category as environment.